openethereum/openethereum.github.io/Private-Transactions.md

 ## Parity arguments
 All parameters required for usage of private transactions functionality provided via Parity launch arguments.

+- `--private-tx-enabled`.
+Flag for enabling private transactions processing for the node.
+By default it's set to false.

 - `--private-signer=[ACCOUNT]`.
 Account for signing public transaction, created in terms of verified private transaction.
 This account will be used on the last step of the flow (see above) in order to sign the result public transaction for changing state.